DISCLAIMER:

 "Good to

 know."
-He fell silent as he watched
+He fell silent.

 "You're here